Thursday, December 31, 2009

 Shelley on the pages of Vogue Magazine, December 1972

-with Halston, Angelica Huston and Pat Cleveland
+with Halston, Anjelica Huston and Pat Cleveland

 Shelley on the cover of Woman's Day, November 1979